TSA agents quit amid shutdown — but not at these airports with private security

 #ReadLocal

 Piccolo said the airport switched to security company Trinity Technology Group a few years ago after the airport board had a “philosophical discussion” and decided the private sector might be more effective than federal agents.
-The screening process is almost identical today, according to Piccolo: TSA chose the security company in the first place, and now the federal agency supervises the company and pays its contract.
+The screening process is almost identical today, according to Piccolo: TSA chose the security company, and now the federal agency supervises the company and pays its contract.

 “The only thing the airport gets to do is say: We’d like to have private security do this job,” Piccolo said.
 “Everything’s almost the same, outside of the uniform.”